What is a Dude Ranch? A Brief History of Dude Ranching

 Dude ranching evolved from several different sources over a period of about 50 years, starting in the mid eighteen hundreds.
 Two of the origins of this business were the northern Rocky Mountain hunting expedition, and the southwest plains cattle ranch.

 From the time of the famous Louis and Clark expeditions in the early 1800’s there has been a certain romantic appeal of the Rocky Mountains.

 The comforts offered by these hunting parties varied widely, some dudes lived as “westerners” sleeping in the open, taking turns at sharing camp duties, and participating in the “normal life of the west.”
 Other hunting parties were quite elaborate.
 Buffalo Bill Cody led a group of hunters from New York who brought their own French chefs and waiters.
-They dined each night in formal evening dress, in a dining tent which was floored, carpeted, and equipped with linen, china, and silver.

 By 1869, a number of these expedition companies built permanent hunting camps and guest lodges.
 These lodges served as the owner’s permanent year-round homes, base camp for expeditions, and the place where customer-hunters could safely leave their spouses while they hunted.
 Satisfied customers often returned every year to their “second home out west.”

 In 1872 the formation of America’s first national park, Yellowstone, fueled the easterner’s fascination with the west.
 The park (which was as large or larger than most eastern states), was instantly famous for “its geysers, hot springs, magnificent scenery, and outstanding hunting.”
 Subsequently, the Northern Pacific Railway capitalized on this romance, and developed a business transporting tourists and hunters for both the park and ranches in the surrounding states.

 Cattle Ranching on the South-Western Plains Dude Ranch